will-z-yu/Baccarat/README.md

 This program simulates 1 game of Baccarat (8 decks of cards) then displays statistics.
 I can simulate 100 games then display result if the user requests.

+#### Make it an actual game where I can play each round of game, have chips to lose and win, and display scores!

+Instead of letting program deal cards by itself, I can implement user input in between to simulate a real game of Baccarat.

+#### GUI when?

+I would use Android Studio to make an app.
+After implementing an actual game for user to play (), the user input would switch to touch events and text based display would switch to UI display elements.
+It will take longer to implement than other features, but it's doable.

+## Takeaways from this project

+- Learning Github documentation
+- Showcase object oriented programming
+- User friendly display
+- Implementing additional client requests for features (and do it fast due to good modularity)
+- Modularize code for better readability and scalability